 Elisabet raced the ‘TCC’ in 2016, “It was great to race against Ester in 2016.
 She is a lovely girl and a genuinely nice person.
 I am very happy for her that she won the race.
 I now know more about her strengths relative mine and how I can improve to reduce the gaps that led her to victory.”

 Anna Comet will no doubt push Elisabet and Ester every step of the way on the 2017 journey and of course, at this stage, other female elite racers may decide to enter the race.
-The TCC has a long history of top female competition – Anna Frost, Jo Meek, Julia Boettger and Nikki Kimball to name just a few.
-“I’ve been twice to Nepal and won, now I really want to go to Cost Rica,” said Anna.
+The TCC has a long history of the top female competition – Anna Frost, Jo Meek, Julia Boettger and Nikki Kimball to name just a few.
+“I’ve been twice to Nepal and won, now I really want to go to Costa Rica,” said Anna.
 “I like to compete against strong competition.
 I think it’s a chance to grow as an athlete and to become better.
 And of course, I will be happy to meet Ester and Elisabet in competition and then relax later in the camp chatting.”

 Finally, Chile’s Veronica Bravo is returning to the race she loves.
 She has run the race many times and notably, in 2015, won the race ahead of Nikki Kimball and Maria Rivera.
 ‘Vero’ knows the terrain, can handle the heat and after missing the 2016 edition, she will be looking for another victory.

-The ladies race will without doubt be special, however, the men’s line-up is beyond impressive with UK based mountain/ sky runner Tom Owens traveling from the cold, snow and ice of the UK to the heat and humidity of Costa Rica, “The heat and humidity will be massively challenging.
+The ladies race will, without doubt, be special, however, the men’s line-up is beyond impressive with UK based mountain/ sky runner Tom Owens traveling from the cold, snow and ice of the UK to the heat and humidity of Costa Rica, “The heat and humidity will be massively challenging.
 I’ve not worked out how to run well in these conditions.
 It will be my first big block of running in 2017 and so interesting to see how the body holds up.
-I also find running in sand really tough…”
+I also find running in the sand really tough…”

 We all know Tom can handle the rough and technical stuff – the river and bouldering sections will be terrain that he loves.
 But Costa Rica will have sand too, albeit not soft sand.
 It may well be a whole new learning curve.
 Costa Rica may well prove to be much more of a test with Sondre Amdahl participating alongside Hardrock 100 winner, Jason Schlarb.
 This duo are good friends and raced each other at the 2016 Marathon des Sables.